catenax-ng/product-knowledge/docs/development-view/modules.md

 ### Graph Database

 A graph database stores a pre-mapped Knowledge Graph in a dedicated RDF store.
 It can be combined with a Virtual Knowledge Graph in order to cache frequent accesses to the Virtualization Layer.

+### KA-AAS Bridge

+In order to form a twin-based, highly-standarized access to any graphTo allow for a more strict In order to form a graph-based, flexible access to AAS backend components, we employ a bridge virtualization module which denormalizes/caches the information inside Shells and Submodels.

+See [AAS Bridge](aas/bridge.md) for a more detailed explanation.